 Babolat Propulse Fury 3

 While the Propulse Fury has been a very stable shoe over the last few years, it has never been this comfortable.
 The Propulse Fury’s improved comfort starts in the heel, thanks to KPRSX 2.
 The EVA foam is softer to absorb shock during movement.
-The tongue is built into the shoe design thanks to 360 FIT, and it provides just the right amount of comfort and support.
+360 FIT incorporates the tongue right into the shoe design, providing just the right amount of comfort and support.
 To protect the upper of the Fury, Babolat applied a polyurethane finish, GEN-PROTECT, which further supports the foot as well.
 The Propulse Fury is a premium shoe from Babolat.
 It offers comfort, support, style, and durability thanks to the 6-month outsole warranty.